oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

     ![DB Vault](./images/dv-020.png "Query tables")

-5. Begin protecting the application credentials by creating a Database Vault Rule
+5. Begin protecting the application credentials by creating a Database Vault rule.
+The rule will consist of several factors the database knows about the client, such as operating system user, module, and hostname.

     ````
     <copy>./dv_create_rule.sh</copy>